Moving Tips & Tools

 TIP 1: GET A FREE PET SITTER

 Are you moving with your dog or cat?
 If you have a friend with pets, offer to pet sit for free sometime so they can return the favor while you pack and move.
-You’ll have an easier time without worrying whether your pet will get underfoot or escape from the house, and your pet will be happier with a familiar friend.
+You will have an easier time not having to worry about your pet, and they will be happier with a familiar friend.
 Plus, you can save potentially hundreds of dollars on kennel fees.

 Pet being watched by a friend to save money for moving costs